 3.We do not have a set dance attire rule but please dress with respect for yourself and others in class.
 Dance class requires clothing that is fitted close to the body so correct placement can be observed.

-4. Hair must be secured in a bun/pony for jazz and salsa, pull back and off the neck for all other classes.
+4. Hair must be secured in a bun/pony for jazz and salsa, pulled back and off the neck for all other classes.

 5. Avoid strong perfumes and colognes.